mypalmike/skastic/README.md

 ## Limitations

 Recursive functions are not working.
 This is a frustrating bug, particularly given my initial test case was the factorial function.
-A recursive function in skastic fails during execution with "NameError: name '<function name>' is not defined" when the function tries to call itself.
+A recursive function in skastic fails during execution with "NameError: name 'function_name' is not defined" when the function tries to call itself.
 Yet the same exact AST works fine in a test application.
 This will hopefully be fixed soon, but I have already pulled out quite a bit of hair trying to track down the problem.

 Not all python operations are implemented yet.